MattKobayashi/tailscale-qemu-runner-action/README.md

 **Required** A GitHub Personal Access Token with `repo` scope, or a fine-grained access token with `administration:write` permission.

+### `gha-runner-apt-mirror`

+The APT mirror to configure in the self-hosted runner VM.
+Defaults to `http://archive.ubuntu.com/ubuntu`.

 ### `gha-runner-cpus`

 The number of CPUs to allocate to the self-hosted runner VM.
 Defaults to `4`.